michael105/minilib/doc/mini-gcc.rst

         from the directory ldscripts, if existent, or extracts the according script and writes it into minilib.ldscript.
-        This script is passed to ld with the option -T name can be one of:
+        This script is passed to ld with the option -T name can be one of
    - onlytext     ( drop all sections beside the text segment )
    - text_and_bss ( keep also the bss segment )